eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 `POST /presentations/query`

-The POST body is a `CredentialMessage` JSON object with the following properties:
+The POST body is a `PresentationQueryMessage` JSON object with the following properties:

 - `@context`: REQUIRED.
 Specifies a valid Json-Ld context ([[json-ld11]], sect.
 3.1).
 - `@type`: REQUIRED.
 A string specifying the `PresentationQueryMessage` type.